-Growing to 25 feet tall with pink or white early-spring blossoms, the apricot (Prunus armeniaca) produces succulent golden fruits in U.S. Department of Agriculture plant hardiness zones 5 through 7.
-If you take seeds from a grafted or hybrid variety, the seedlings you grow from them may not look or produce like the parent tree.
+Growing to 25 feet tall with pink or white early-spring blossoms, the apricot (Prunus armeniaca) produces succulent golden fruits in U.S. Department of Agriculture plant hardiness zones 5 through 9, depending on cultivar.
+When you start an apricot tree from seed, the seedlings you grow from them may not look or produce like the parent tree, particularly if you take seeds from a grafted or hybrid variety.
 Don't harvest seeds from an early-season apricot either, as they often fail to germinate.

 Growing an apricot tree from seed isn't difficult but requires patience as it takes some time.

 - Scrub any remaining flesh from the pits.
 Use a vegetable brush and spread them on newspapers for about three hours until their surfaces are dry.

+- Extract the almond-shaped seeds.
 Leave the seeds on the newspapers for a few more hours until their surfaces are dry before storing them in a covered jar or zip-top sandwich bag in the refrigerator if you wish to put off their stratification period.
 If you plan to start that process right away, soak the seeds overnight in a container of lukewarm water.

 If you don't want to bother extracting the seeds, you can stratify the pits instead, but germination will take longer.

-Planting Apricot Seeds Indoors
+How to Sow Apricot Seeds Indoors

-Squeeze damp peat moss enough to remove any excess water from it and place a couple handfuls of that moss in a glass jar or sandwich bag.
+- Add the seeds to the moss.
 Drain the presoaked seeds and add them to the moss, mixing them in thoroughly.
 Cover the jar with a screw-on lid or zip the bag shut.

-Cold-stratify the seeds by placing the jar or bag in the refrigerator, where the temperature should be above 32 degrees Fahrenheit and no higher than 45 F.
+- Cold-stratify the seeds.
+Place the jar or bag in the refrigerator, where the temperature should be above 32 degrees Fahrenheit and no higher than 45 F.

 The seeds, twigs and wilted leaves of apricot trees are toxic, so keep these materials out of reach of children and pets.